Coast Guard suspends search for two missing in boat accident - NewsBreak

 Officials are unsure of the number of people that went into the water.
 At first, it was believed there was a total of nine, however, they now believe it was only eight.

-On February 19, authorities located two more people dead and identified them as a man and a woman.Two more bodies located near Port Mansfield, search continues
+On February 19, authorities located two more people dead and identified them as a man and a woman.Three arrested, facing drug charges in Harlingen

 The Texas Park and Wildlife have taken over the investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.